 If due diligence reveals a data breach, the buyer might require the seller or target to remedy inadequate security measures, and notify regulators and individuals affected (if required by data protection laws).

 Breaches of data laws could of course lead to fines or compensation claims: if there is a high risk of breach, a buyer might not want to accept financial caps on the data warranties.
 In deals where data is key, the buyer will sometimes seek indemnities – most often where breaches of data laws or data licences are disclosed and loss is foreseeable.

 Material adverse change clauses

 Occasionally, a seller will ask for cybersecurity events to be carved out of a material adverse change (MAC) clause.
-MAC clauses allocate the risk of a MAC happening between signing and closing.
+MAC clauses, which are more common in the US than Europe, allocate the risk of a MAC happening between signing and closing.
 If the target suffers a MAC pre-closing, MAC clauses often allow the buyer to walk away from the deal or at least renegotiate the price.
 A MAC is usually defined generically to capture unforeseeable events that are specific to and adverse to the target business.
-A buyer should try to resist any carve-out of cyber events from a MAC clause.
-(MAC clauses are more common in the US than Europe.)
+As such, a buyer should try to resist any carve-out of cyber events from a MAC clause.

 Integration and post-closing issues